cosmic-utils/clipboard-manager/README.md

 ![screenshot of the applet](https://media.githubusercontent.com/media/wiiznokes/clipboard-manager/master/res/screenshots/main_popup.png)

-The goal is to make a simple yet fast clipboard history, with a focus on UX, rapidity and security.
+The goal is to make a simple, yet fast clipboard history, with a focus on UX, rapidity, & security.

 There is a quick settings popup when you right click the icon.